thinkshout/feeding-texas/_posts/2014-10-29-Senior-SNAP-Outreach-Toolkit.md

 ---
 layout: blog
-title: Senior SNAP Outreach Toolkit
+title: Bridging the gap for hungry seniors
 summary: The Senior SNAP Outreach Best Practices Toolkit provides a very simple but thorough “How-To Guide” for outreach workers in various settings.
 images:
   hero: